SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 #### Cross-Origin Requests
 - by default `fetch` can't retrieve cross-origin resources.
-- All browsers enforce 'samme-origin policy'
+- All browsers enforce 'same-origin policy'
 - We get around it with CORS

 #### CORS